Signal Intelligence Regiment (KONA): KONA Regiment

-The purpose of a KONA regiment was to supply intelligence to the Staff (military) of the Army Corps, Armies and Army Groups.
-Each KONA unit consisted of a Regimental Evaluation centre and possibly 5 or 6 intercept and intelligence companies.
-The KONA regiment operated with the signal intelligence platoons operating close to the front line, with its companies situated close to army HQ and the main evaluation unit situated in the rear at Army Group Headquarters (abbr.
-HQ).
+The purpose of a KONA regiment was to supply intelligence to the staff of the Army Corps, Armies and Army Groups.
+Each KONA unit consisted of a Regimental Evaluation centre and possibly five or six intercept and intelligence companies.
+The KONA regiment operated with the signal intelligence platoons operating close to the front line, with its companies situated close to army headquarters (abbr.
+HQ) and the main evaluation unit situated in the rear at Army Group HQ.

-Close Range Signal Intelligence Companies (Nachrichten Nahaufklärungskompanie) (abbr.NANAK or NAK) were tasked with intercepting low level traffic.
-These were evaluated as they came in, with all intelligence passed to Senior Staff of their assigned Army Group as it became available, with all intercepts and immediate reports passed back to an evaluation platoon at company headquarters, for further evaluation.
+Close Range Signal Intelligence Companies (Nachrichten Nahaufklärungskompanie) (abbr.
+NANAK or NAK) were tasked with intercepting low level traffic.
+This was evaluated as it came in, with all intelligence passed to Senior Staff of their assigned Army Group as it became available, with all intercepts and immediate reports passed back to an evaluation platoon at company headquarters, for further evaluation.

 Long Range Signal Intelligence Companies (Nachrichten Fernaufklärungskompanie) (abbr.
 NAFAK or FAK) intercepted high level traffic, undertook some immediate evaluation which was passed to Senior Staff, and also passed back reports and intercepts to the regimental Signal Intelligence Evaluation Centre (Nachrichten-Aufklaerungs Auswertestelle) (abbr.
 NAAS).